-I just finished reading The Automatic Customer by John Warrillow.
-His other book, Built To Sell, is on my top 10 list of business books worth reading, so I was excited to check out some of his other work.
+I recently read The Automatic Customer by John Warrillow.
+His other book, Built To Sell, is on my personal top 10 list of business books worth reading, so I was excited to check out some of his other work.

-While I think the content in Built To Sell is hard to top, this book offered a lot of great ideas for those of us looking to build recurring revenue businesses, no matter what industry we’re in.
-What I found particularly helpful was the way Warrillow identified several analyses and benchmarks that can help us measure how healthy our membership and subscription businesses are.
+While I think the content in Built To Sell is hard to top, this book offered a lot of great ideas for those of us looking to build recurring revenue businesses in any industry.
+Warrillow identified several analyses and benchmarks that can help us measure how healthy our membership and subscription businesses are.

-Here are three benchmarks he highlighted that I’d encourage you to take a look at.
+Here are three benchmarks he highlighted that are worth checking out.
 They’re a great way to measure the effectiveness of your recurring revenue streams.

 It’s as Easy as LTV > 3 * CAC

-Lifetime Value (LTV) is defined as the profits you receive from a subscription customer over their anticipated tenure as a customer.
+LTV is lifetime value: the profits you receive from a subscription customer over their anticipated tenure as a customer.
 So let’s say you charge $100 per month, your profit margins are 90 percent, and a customer stays enrolled for 36 months on average.
 Their lifetime value would therefore be $100 * .9 * 36 = $3,240.

 Here’s where the magic comes in.
-Research has shown that recurring revenue models are sustainable when LTV is greater than three times CAC.
-In this example above, LTV is 3.2 times as great as CAC, so we’ve found a sustainable business model.
+Research has shown that recurring revenue models are sustainable when your lifetime value is at least three times greater than customer acquisition costs.
+Given these numbers above, the LTV is 3.2 times greater than CAC, which means it’s sustainable.

 But what if instead of spending $30,000 to find 30 new members, you had to spend $50,000?
 That would mean the CAC would be about $1,667, meaning your LTV would be only 1.9 times CAC.
 This signals an unhealthy recurring revenue model.

-I bet now you’re eager to go crunch your business’s numbers!
-What should you do if you find your LTV to CAC ratio is below three?
-Take a look at the levers.
+I bet now you’re eager to crunch your business’s numbers!
+What should you do if you find your LTV to CAC ratio is lower than three?
+Take a look at your levers.
 You either need to increase the amount of money you make per customer or decrease the amount you spend to acquire one.

-You could find ways to increase monthly fees by adding more value to your product and services.
+To do so, you could find ways to increase monthly fees by adding more value to your products and services—without adding too much additional cost, of course.
 You could work to reduce churn and increase the number of months a customer remains subscribed (more on that below).
 You could take measures to improve the margins of your product.
 Or you could look at more efficient ways to sell.